CodeJude/Snake-Game/README.md

 # Snake-Game-
-a snake game project built with all its functionality using python First create a virtual environment using
+A snake game project built with all its functionality using python

+First create a virtual environment using
 ```
 python -m venv .venv